pablodecm/phd_thesis/src/104_chapter_4.md

 non-linear function.
-The sigmoid function $\sigma(z)=1/(1+e^{z})$ used to be a common choice for the activation function, but nowadays the rectified linear unit  (ReLU) function  $g(\boldsymbol{z})=\max(0,z)$ and its variants are most frequently used.
+The sigmoid function $\sigma(z)=1/(1+e^{z})$ used to be a common choice for the activation function, but nowadays the rectified linear unit  (ReLU) function  $g(\boldsymbol{z})=\max(0,z)$ and its variants are most frequently used instead.

 ![Graphical representation of a feed-forward neural network with two hidden layers,